Saigesp/aws-developer-cert/Lambda.md

 You can include up to 5 layers per function.

-## Step functions

-Step Functions provide a reliable way to coordinate components and step through the functions of your application.

-AWS Step Functions is a web service that enables you to coordinate the components of distributed applications and microservices using visual workflows.
-You build applications from individual components that perform a discrete function, or task, allowing you to scale and change applications quickly.

 ## Lambda@Edge

-Lambda@Edge is a compute service that lets you execute functions that customize the content that CloudFront delivers.
+Lambda@Edge is a compute service that lets you execute functions that customize the content that [CloudFront](CloudFront.md) delivers.
 You can author functions in one region and execute them in AWS locations globally closer to the viewer, without provisioning or managing servers.

-Lambda@Edge scales automatically, from a few requests per day to thousands per second.
-Processing requests at AWS locations closer to the viewer than on origin servers significantly reduces latency and improves the user experience.